heliotropium72/traffic_sign_classifier/README.md

 ###Data Set Summary & Exploration

 ####1.
-Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+Basic summary of the data set

 I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of the validation set is 4410